library(tidyverse)

 RDA Configuration 3

-Let’s use step_pca() to make an “expense” variable.
-This will contain information from fare (YJ-transformed), pclass (kept as numeric), cabins (see modeling EDA key for more information on extracting the number of cabins from the cabin variable; created then YJ-transformed), and group_size (created then YJ-transformed).
+Let’s try using step_pca() to make an “expense” variable.
+This will contain information from fare (YJ-transformed), pclass (kept as numeric),cabins (see modeling EDA key for more information on extracting the number of cabins from the cabin variable; created then YJ-transformed), and group_size (created then YJ-transformed).

-This meets the following homework requirements: Variable with missingness Transformed numeric
+This meets the following homework requirements: Transformed numeric

 Set up recipe

-Informed by EDA from your modeling EDA, create a recipe for your first model
+Informed by EDA from your modeling EDA, create a recipe for your third model.

 rec_3 <- recipe(survived ~ sparse_title + age + sex + group_size + n_cabins